Launching billionaires into space is an exercise in astronomical egomania

 It is completely erroneous to pressure-fit Ancient Egypt into modern racial categories.
 In fact, Afrocentrism has a distinctive anti-Arab and anti-Muslim undercurrent to it.
 We have departed a long way from the 1960s, when Malcolm X and W E B Du Bois upheld Nasser’s Egypt, and revolutionary Algeria, as solid Arab allies of the pan-Africanist cause.

 The Islamic Arab invasion of North Africa, while violent, did not result in mass racial displacement or the extermination of the original inhabitants.
 Let’s not overstate the impact of the Islamic invasion.
 Egyptians were not displaced, but rather absorbed by the new conquerors.
-This particular interpretation gained traction, in alliance with American evangelical churches, to drive a wedge between the Arab and African peoples.
+The violent replacement interpretation gained traction, in alliance with American evangelical churches, to drive a wedge between the Arab and African peoples.

 Progressive and leftist voices are being drowned out by parochial nativists, Afrocentrism in particular being a kind of black Zionism.
 Do not break down the bonds of solidarity between sub-Saharan Africans and Arabs.
 Afrocentrism wrongly portrays the Near Eastern Arabs as violent intruders and marauders into an otherwise pristine Africa.